-The multi award winning Banbury Village project is widely regarded as an excellent example of inner urban infill development.
-The $200 million project comprises 430 dwellings over the 8.8ha site on the former Olympic Tyre factory in Footscray, 6.5km west of Melbourne’s CBD.
+Banbury Village is an outstanding example of urban infill development.
+The $200 million project comprises 430 dwellings over an 8.8-hectare site on the former Olympic Tyre factory in Footscray, 6.5 kilometres west of Melbourne’s CBD.

-Banbury Village has been developed by Cedar Woods in conjunction with leading designers and consultants including, DKO Architecture, MGS Architects, Rothelowman, MDG Landscape Architects, HLCD heritage architects as well as engineers UDM and Wood & Grieve.
+The masterplanned community was developed by Cedar Woods in conjunction with leading designers and consultants including, DKO Architecture, MGS Architects, Rothelowman, MDG Landscape Architects, HLCD Heritage Architects and engineers UDM and Wood & Grieve.
 Builder partners included Maddison Projects, Figurehead, ABD Constructions and Hamilton Marino.